bouvet/BouvetDevelopmentKit/README.md

 [![wayfinder](https://user-images.githubusercontent.com/48277920/146038006-074559af-b674-4b4d-a3aa-0a92b83c49fb.png#gh-light-mode-only)](https://wayfinder-dashboard.azurewebsites.net/#gh-light-mode-only)

-Wayfinder by bouvet is an app that lets you navigate with your smartphone using advanced technology like Azure Apatial Anchors.
+Wayfinder by bouvet is an app that lets you navigate with your smartphone using advanced technology like Azure Spatial Anchors.

 <br/>
 <br/>